 - The classic Robotnik boss theme.
 You can practically hear the sky clouding over the Green Hill Zone when this music kicks in for the first time.

 - Final Zone.
 The tune is more epic than the battle is.

 - The invincibility music is probably the catchiest 10 second loop ever.

 - The Sonic 2 Final Boss Theme.
-Quite possibly the most epic final boss battle in the series.
-(Though Sonic & Knuckles' certainly gives it a run for its money.)
+One of the most epic final boss battle themes in the series.

 - The Death Egg Zone Theme is, for a 16-bit era track, an eerie, haunting piece of genius, with an undercurrent of madness.
 You normally only hear a couple seconds of it as you run to the right and face Silver Sonic, but if you stand there and wait for a little while you'll start getting thoroughly creeped out.
 Bonus points for the top melody sounding like some sort of deranged lullaby.

 - No variant on the boss music is complete without a reference to the real boss theme.
 Where the original game had its own unique flavor and Sonic 3 would later aim for straight-up intensity, this is too iconic to go unmentioned.